Pradnya144/Portfolio-Project-1/README.md

 ### Frameworks, Libraries and Programs used

 1. Google Fonts:
-    * Google fonts import statements were used as part of this project to make use of the Ovo and Quattrocento Sans fonts which are used on all pages of the website.
+    * Google fonts import statements were used as part of this project to make use of the fonts which are used on all pages of the website.
 2. Font Awesome:
     * Font Awesome was used on all pages of the website to add social media icons.
 3. Gitpod: